danwerner21/UniFLEX/README.md

 # UniFLEX
 an UniFLEX  compatible hardware/software project on Eurocards

 Some of us know it, your first love remains forever.
 In the early 80's I came involved with 6809 UniFLEX from T.S.C.
-Because the SWTPC hardware was not suitable for 24-7 I got to design an Eurocard based system (CS System) that was influenced for a part on the SWTPC design but had some additions as a DMA SASI interface card, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)
+The SWTPC hardware proved not to be suitable for 24-7, mainly due to the Molex connectors.
+I got to design an Eurocard based system (CS System) that was influenced for a part on the SWTPC design but had some additions as a DMA SASI interface card, kernel bug fixes, extra kernel drivers and kernel extensions. (i.e. named pipes)

 The resulting hardware has run UniFLEX for many years without failure, that is the hardware never failed but the 5 1/4 Winchester disks did, they barely reached one year with 24-7 operation.
 In that time the SASI interface was used but now we have/had IDE/PATA and SATA.